-Students enrolled in course for dual high school and college credit will be subject to the grading system used by the college system offering the course.
+Students enrolled in a course for dual high school and college credit or otherwise associated with a college will be subject to the grading system used by the college system offering/recognizing the course.

 Seniors only - Dual credit courses for Spring semester will not be calculated in class rank.